arduino731/Data-Structure-and-Algorithm/README.md

 # Data-Structure-and-Algorithm
 How to set up with C and C++ languages
 ## You will learn
+* Big O notation
-* Big O notation, Recursion stack
+* Recursion stack
 * Single/Double Linked List
 * Linear DS Efficiency
 * Tree - BST and AVL